 Proper tailgating takes time to plan, and everyone has a method to their tailgating madness.

-Fall means football in the South as well as the North, East, and West!
-Yes, fall most definitely means football, and football means tailgating season is here, y’all!
-We are geared up for Louisiana Saturday night tailgating season.
+Fall means football and tailgating in the South as well as the North, East, and West!
+We are geared up and good to geaux for Louisiana Saturday night tailgating season.

 Plaquemines Parish, Louisiana is the home to Woodland Plantation, the mansion depicted in the 1871 lithograph, A Home on the Mississippi.
 Post prohibition, the lithograph was licensed for use on, you guessed it, the label of Southern Comfort.